Cray-HPE/docs-csm/operations/node_management/Node_Management_Workflows.md

 2.  **Administrator physically removes the compute nodes**

-    The Administrator physically removes the compute nodes and powers them off.
+    The Administrator powers off and physically removes the compute nodes.

     The following steps \(3-9\) occur automatically as different APIs interact with each other.